RafaelGSS/blog/priv/posts/nodejs-core-neovim-setup.md

 # Node.js Core - Neovim setup

 Frequently, I'm asked about my setup when working on the Node.js codebase.
-To save everyone time, I wrote this quick blog post.
-It's important to mention all recommendations are personal preferences, you can achieve the same behavior using different tools.
+To save everyone's time, I wrote this quick blog post.

+It's important to mention all recommendations are personal preferences, you can achieve the same behaviour using different tools.

 Currently, I'm a [Linux Mint](https://linuxmint.com/) user, but likely this tutorial will work for any Unix-based system.
 These are the pre-requisites: